hpc2n/gpu-course/hands-ons/2.intermediate/1.shared/README.md

  3. Create a second kernel (`final_sum_kernel`) that sums together the elements of the vector `y`.
-At this point, it is sufficient that the kernel is
+At this point, it is sufficient that the kernel is single-threaded, i.e:
-    single-threaded:

     ```
     final_sum_kernel<<<1, 1>>>(m, d_y);
     ```

     The kernel should store the final sum to the first element of the vector `y`.
-Transfer the first element back to the host memory and validate the result.
+Transfer the **first** element back to the host memory and validate the result.

     Compile and test your modified program.

- 4. Modify the `final_sum_kernel` such that it uses multiple threads:
+ 4. Modify the `final_sum_kernel` such that it uses multiple threads, i.e.:

     ```
     final_sum_kernel<<<1, THREAD_BLOCK_SIZE>>>(m, d_y);